 Milk thistle is a herbal flower-derived product with significant amounts of antioxidants.
 This food has silymarin that helps repair worn liver cells in the body.

 3. Digestive enzymes

 Certain foods have a specific type of naturally occurring enzymes that boost food digestion and lower bilirubin levels in the body.
 These foods are honey, orange peels, papaya, mango, and pineapple.

 4. Herbal tea

-Herbal tea and green tea are essential beverages that enhance the liver’s health in various ways which is why it’s a necessary part of Jaundice diet.
+Herbal tea and green tea are essential beverages that enhance the liver’s health in various ways, which is why it’s a necessary part of the Jaundice diet.
 It reduces the chances of cirrhosis, inflammation, and the presence of deficient enzymes in the liver.
 Drinking three cups of these teas enhances the level of antioxidants in the body, which aids in efficient detoxification.

 5. Fiber-rich foods

 Foods loaded with a soluble form of fiber reduces liver toxicity and aids in eliminating bile from the liver.
 High fiber foods are nuts, fruits, vegetables, almonds, legumes, whole grains, quinoa, oatmeal, and brown rice.
 It is advised to eat over one serving of fiber-rich foods at each meal.

 6. Fruits and Vegetables